Health Care, Insurance, and Legal Ethics Attorney

 Arden previously practiced privately in Seattle and in Philadelphia and with the Oregon Department of Justice (including serving as a charter member of its Special Litigation Unit and as General Counsel to SAIF Corporation), before joining the firm in 1992.
-He is currently General Counsel to a Coordinated Care Organization, and previously served as General Counsel to a regional health maintenance organization.
+He has also served as General Counsel to a Coordinated Care Organization and to a regional health maintenance organization

 How I Serve Clients

 As a litigator, I take pride in accomplishing our clients’ goals in court, as efficiently as possible.
 Working with clients whose businesses increase the “size of the pie” for our society as a whole, however, is what I find most fulfilling.
 Not every legal problem is a “win-lose” contest, and a really good day is when we can find those elusive “win-win” situations.